Coordination Event Detection and Initiator Identification in Time Series Data: Results

 A key aspect of our simulation modeling is that we can characterize real datasets according to how they map into these feature-spaces, compared to synthetic models.
-We compute each rank correlations over high-confidence baboon events, labeled "Baboon (High Confidence)" in Figure \ref{fig:ModelFeaturesMainNew} , thresholded at the $99$th percentile of density.
-We observe that within different sub-spaces, the baboon ranking is similar to Random or Linear Threshold, and has low maximum support for global-local rank correlation features.
-We also plot the baboon rank correlation for the ground-truthed running example, (as presented in Section \ref{subsec:working}).
-For our key example, labeled ``Baboon (Example)'', we see it has high rank correlation between both cross-feature axes.
-This suggests that in aggregate, baboon leadership is heterogenous and context-driven (similar to the simulated case shown in Figure \ref{fig:localLeadershipEvents}).
+We compute each rank correlations over high-confidence baboon events, labeled ``Baboon'' in Fig.~\ref{fig:ModelFeaturesMainNew}, thresholded at the $99$th percentile of density.
+We observe that within different sub-spaces, the baboon ranking is similar to Random or Linear Threshold, and has low maximum support for global vs. local rank correlation features (e.g. $\mathrm{corr}_{p}$).
+We see this rank correlation between both cross-domain axes (Fig.~\ref{fig:ModelFeaturesMainNew} (Bottom-Right)).
+This suggests that in aggregate, baboon leadership is heterogeneous and context-driven, though overall closer to the Linear Threshold influence model (as biologically expected).
 This analysis provides a strategy for hypothesis testing and generation on contrasting time-scales and sub-spaces.